johnzeng/vimhome/README.md

 - re-start a vim and run `:BundleInstall`

 # included plugins
-Please read to plugin/vimrc.vim, you can see all plugins there, you can get help from their doc file or github repo, you should learn the key mapping at first.Some of the frequently used plugins are:
+Please read to [vimrc](plugin/vimrc.vim), you can see all plugins there, you can get help from their doc file or git readme file so you will know how to use them, Some of the frequently used plugins are:

 - vim-airline
 - vim-go
 - vim-scala